 To Conclude: What Causes Input Lag?

 So to conclude.
-It is your TV, monitor or the projector that is responsible for the input lag (mostly TVs).
+Your TV, monitor, or projector is responsible for the input lag (mostly TVs).

-Monitors have a superior performance and generally have barely noticeable input lags.
+Monitors have superior performance and generally have barely noticeable input lags.

-TVs are the obvious culprits for any form of input lag particularly if it is noticeable.
+TVs are the apparent culprits for any form of input lag, mainly if it is noticeable.
 The only solution here is to make the right choice when buying your next TV.

 Dealing With Input Lag

-So you are experiencing input lag on your TV, what are the quickest options you have to reducing the annoying input lags?
+So you are experiencing input lag on your TV; what are the quickest options to reduce the annoying input lags?

 Enable Game Mode on TVs